Nimoslaw20/student-id/README.md

 # student-id
-Student identification and classsification Code
+A python program for Student identification and classsification Code using ID numbers.